April 15-16, 2025

 Day of the Event

-Wear business casual: a nice pair of slacks or khakis and a button-down shirt or blouse.
+Wear business casual or smart casual: a nice pair of slacks or khakis and a button-down shirt or blouse.
 Plan to dress a step up from jeans, a t-shirt, and sneakers

 Be at your assigned space during the designated time to discuss the work presented and be prepared to take your poster with you after your assigned time.
 Greet people who walk by and ask them if they have questions.
-People will often come to you and say, “Tell me about your research in one minute,” so have a brief statement about your research in mind.
+People will often come to you and say, “Tell me about your research,” so have a brief one-minute statement about your research in mind.